 Common Causes Of Air In Your Water Lines

-The main reason that air will enter your water lines is shutting off your water supply during maintenance or repairs.
+The main reason that air will enter your water lines is when you shut off your water supply during maintenance or repairs.
 This almost always occurs when making repairs to plumbing fixtures in the home.
 When you turn off the water to your pipes at the shutoff valve, air may remain in the pipes even after the pipes completely drain.
 This causes an airlock.
 This might restrict the water flow when you turn the main valve back on.

 Low water levels